-The 4 phases of the menstrual cycle are menstruation, the follicular phase, ovulation and the luteal phase.
+The four phases of your menstrual cycle are menstruation, the follicular phase, ovulation and the luteal phase.
 Understanding how your hormones work in each phase of your cycle is the key to maximizing your true potential in both your personal and professional life!

 We women work hard to stay on top of everything we do!
 We expect ourselves to have the same energy levels every single day of every single month but it’s just not possible because of the cyclical nature of our bodies.
 In fact there are four phases in a woman’s menstrual cycle and the characteristics of these phases correspond to the seasons of the year.
 So cool!